PiotrZPL/BinCalc/README.md

 # BinCalc

-Convert numbers and make calculations
+Convert numbers and make calculations using binary numbers with minimal effort!

 ## License

-Copyright (C) 2021  Piotr Lange
+Copyright (C) 2021-2022 Piotr Lange

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3, as published by the Free Software Foundation.